brauliodiasribeiro/Unraid-Unassigned_Devices-Backup_Unraid/README.md

 	Fixed:		How often to backup is defined in the script.
 			Example: sync backup every 30 days from the last backup.

+# INSTRUCTIONS
+	bkp_ud = use in "CA User Scripts" unassigned-devices = use on devices "Unassigned Devices"